Mesoamerican Calendars describes the

 Leviticus 26:1

-a standing image, neither shall ye set up any image of stone in your land, to
+"Ye shall make you no idols nor graven image, neither rear you up a standing image, neither shall ye set up any image of stone in your land,

 The Bible advises against worship of other gods.
-We should overthrow other gods and smash
+We should overthrow other gods and smash their sacred pillars into pieces.
+Furthermore, God reinforces discontent towards the gods of others.

 Exodus 23:24

-"Thou shalt not bow down to their gods,
+"Thou shalt not bow down to their gods, nor serve them, nor do after their works:

-utterly overthrow them, and quite break down their images."
+but thou shalt utterly overthrow them, and quite break down their images."

-for the Lord, whose name is Jealous, is a jealous God:"
+"For thou shalt worship no other god: for the Lord, whose name is Jealous, is a jealous God:"

 Mayan astronomer-priests were very good at calculating multiples of days and years.
 Mayans purposely addressed a 360-day-Tun-civil-year with prefixes in order to lengthen the calendar.
 Prefixes are the “Katun” that describes 20-Tun-years and the “Baktun”, meaning 400-Tun-years.
 They multiplied the 20-year lunar/solar cycle by 20-years again, thus squaring time.
 Multiples of lunar/solar 20-year cycles occur in the form of 20-year-Katun-cycles and 400-year-Baktun-cycles.
 Mesoamerican chronologists accept the 400-year-Baktun-cycle was an integral part of the Mayan calendar system.

 The next logical step to recording time was to double the 400-year-Baktun-cycle.
-The next age bracket advances the l/s calendar to the 800-year era.
+The next age bracket advances the l/s calendar to the 800-year Generation Cycle era.
 Twice the 400-year-Baktun-cycle measures the 800-year Generation Cycle (Eqn.
 5).
 An important step to building the Mayan Calendar system, equation 6 adds two 400-year-Baktun-cycles for the 800-year Generation cycle result.
 Calendar references for the "begat" genealogy following Adam in Genesis affix 800-year Generation Cycles to each named character’s secondary age category.
 Actions of doubling and halving time interval tools discovered from associated calendars yield a repeating order.
 The procedure of God coming between and dividing time continues further lunar/solar separations.

-Generation Cycle = 2 x 400-year-Baktun-cycles of 360-days each
+5. 800-Year Generation Cycle = 2 x 400-year-Baktun-cycles of 360-days each

-Generation Cycle = 400-year-Baktun-cycle + 400-year-Baktun-cycles
+6. 800-Year Generation Cycle = 400-year-Baktun-cycle + 400-year-Baktun-cycle

 1 Kin = 1-day